Jackgawe/project-rosewood/README.md

 # Project Rosewood

-A web application that uses AI to summarize PDFs and Word documents and generate quizzes based on their content.
-This application runs completely offline using Hugging Face Transformers models.
+A web-based application that utilizes artificial intelligence to generate summaries of PDF and Word documents, as well as create interactive quizzes based on their content.
+This application operates completely offline, utilizing Hugging Face Transformers models.

 ## Features